 Stability

 While early morning calls for sub jobs are a thing of the past for Swing subs, there’s something to be said for knowing exactly where you’re working each day.
-While day to day duties may differ, you’ll be working with the same group of staff at the same school for an entire year, no questions asked.
+While day-to-day duties may differ, you’ll be working with the same group of staff at the same school for an entire year.

 Deepen connections